Bed sheets: Linen vs cotton vs silk vs bamboo

 The winter sheets you need to keep warm in the cooler weather

-Trying to decide between flannel and linen?
-These are the best sheets for winter.
+Trying to decide between flannel, bamboo and linen?
+These are the best sheets you need to keep warm this winter.

 Ask an Expert